-Formula for Monthly Compound Interest in Excel (With 3 Examples)
+Calculating the Monthly Compound Interest in Excel – 3 Formulas

 Compound Interest with Monthly Compounding Periods

 Compound interest is the total interest that includes the original interest and the interest of the updated principal which is evaluated by adding the original principal to the due interest.
 It is the interest that you get both on your initial principal and on the interest you earn with the passage of each compounding period.
-And it is called monthly compound interest when the interest is compounded after each of the 12 months through the whole year.
-It’s also known as ‘Interest on interest’ and it grows an amount faster than simple interest.
+When the interest is compounded after each of the 12 months, it is called monthly compound interest.

 Basic Mathematical Formula: